 HOW TO CODE A ROLLERCOASTER, illustrated by Sara Palacios, published by Viking Children’s (and imprint of Penguin Random House), Pearl and her trusty robot, Pascal, are in for a treat: a day at the amusement park!
 They’re excited to play games, eat ice cream, and, of course, ride all the rollercoasters.
 There’s just one problem: the Python Coaster, the biggest and best ride in the park, also has the longest line.
 Can Pearl and Pascal use CODE to help them get a seat on the giant coaster?
 By mastering the use of variables, sequences, loops, conditionals, and more, this duo just might get the ride of their dreams—while having the time of their lives.

 With renowned computer science nonprofit Girls Who Code, Josh Funk and Sara Palacios use giggle-worthy humor and bright artwork to introduce kids to the fun of coding.

-The series has 8 titles so far including festivals such as Diwali, Holi, Ramadan/Eid etc. regions such as Mumbai, Delhi and even one on Indian wedding!
-The books provide an in-depth view via fun and engaging content!
+The series has 11 titles so far including festivals, places, mythology, activity books & more!
+The books provide an in-depth view via fun, non-religious and engaging content!